 Mixing bowls are essential kitchen tools.
 Just try mixing a cake without them!
 They come in many different materials, but I prefer my glass mixing bowls.
 They're easy to clean, heat resistant, dishwasher safe, and don't react to any food products.

 These Pyrex glass mixing bowls come with lids, are microwave-, dishwasher-, and oven-safe.
-Mix, cook, and store in this set for just $12.96 with Prime shipping.
+Mix, cook, and store in this set.

 4. Measuring Cups & Spoons